6 recommended OTC drugs

 • Pain + fever + rash

-• Severe morning pain in shoulders/hips (over 50 years)
+• Severe morning pain in the shoulders/hips (over 50 years of age)

 • Recent statin use